 In the late ’80s, the cheques started bouncing and artworks purchased through Leigh were not delivered to their buyers; whether due to deliberate criminality or ‘‘administrative chaos,’’ nobody could be sure.
 There was an increasing wariness about working with Leigh, although his exhibitions remained successful.
 Surface appearances and bluster can sustain you a long time in the art world.

 Leigh’s defining moment, in more ways than one, was his 1993 show at the Venice Biennale, Transactions (I Love You More Than My Own Death).
-It was another giant, heterogeneous mix of works by Jeff Koons, ’80s neo-conceptualists, architects, filmmakers and musicians, with a soundtrack chosen by Pedro Almodóvar.
-The costs kept escalating (shipping, rent, opulent opening parties, and staff), but nobody was picking up the bills anymore; Leigh had forgotten to arrange that side of things.
+It was another huge, heterogeneous mix, with works by Jeff Koons, Roy Lichtenstein, the ‘80s neo-conceptualists, and various sculptors, architects, filmmakers, and musicians, with a soundtrack chosen by Pedro Almodóvar.
+The costs kept escalating (artists’ fees, shipping, rent, the exhibition catalogue, opulent opening parties, staff), but nobody was picking up the bills anymore; Leigh had forgotten to arrange that side of things.
 At the end of the show’s run, the venue owners had no choice but to confiscate the artworks.

 Leigh laid low and tried to arrange a settlement.
 In a 1994 New York Times article about the on-going legal affair, fellow curator Charlotta Kotik describes Leigh as ‘‘a totally fascinating and charming person.
 Yet he’s a Jekyll and Hyde character, he’s both wonderful and frightening.
 There’s definitely a dark side to his personality.”
 A defiant Leigh says “I make a good villain.
 I’ve had death threats on and off for six years now.
 There’s always a [false] preconception from the outside that what’s going on inside must be corrupt and somehow lacking in integrity.”

 Eventually Leigh ceased contact altogether and disappeared.
 As former friends began to believe the rumours that he was lying at the bottom of a canal somewhere, a decade-old newspaper article was faxed around the New York art world.
-It was a 1983 People magazine profile about a precocious fashion designer named Kristian Leigh; there in the photo, flanked by female models, was an eighteen-year-old Christian.
+It was a 1983 People magazine profile about a precocious fashion designer named Kristian Leigh; there in the photo, dressed in a tuxedo, holding a cigar, and flanked by female models, was an eighteen-year-old Christian.